jamargoochIT/osticket-prereqs/README.md

 After that’s finished, we’re going to install VC_redist.x86.exe.
 Which installs Visual C++ redistributable, which is like a toolbox that osTicket needs to operate correctly.
 Installing it ensures that all the parts osTicket relies on are available on our virtual machine.

-Let’s click on the exe to get the installation started.
+Let’s click on the .exe to get the installation started.
 Now click on the box next to I agree and click Install.

 ![image](https://github.com/user-attachments/assets/f08b09a0-e44d-48fe-a5d5-2f20e93c5e54)<br><br><br><br>